Orion unified compute plane — GPU orchestration, VM management, and air-gapped deployment in one system

 The tools exist.
 The delivery doesn't.

-Layer 1 — The infrastructure
+Layer 1: The infrastructure

 Compute exists.
 Kubernetes makes it easier to manage.

-Layer 2 — The tooling
+Layer 2: The tooling

-Kubernetes tools exist — Rancher, OpenShift, Tanzu make clusters easier to run.
+Kubernetes tools exist.
+Rancher, OpenShift, Tanzu make clusters easier to run.

-Layer 3 — The gap
+Layer 3: The gap (where Orion lives)

 GPU orchestration

-Native NVIDIA, AMD, and Intel GPU operators with time slicing, MIG, and vGPU — configured through a UI, not YAML
+Native NVIDIA GPU operators with time slicing, MIG, and vGPU, configured through a UI, not YAML.
+AMD and Intel via community plugin (roadmap).

 VM management

-KubeVirt-powered Windows and Linux VM orchestration on the same cluster as containers — no separate hypervisor stack
+KubeVirt-powered Windows and Linux VM orchestration on the same cluster as containers.
+No separate hypervisor stack.

 Multi-cloud support